CONSTITUTION, BY-LAWS & RULES---DRY LAKE SADDLE CLUB

 b) All positions are elected, except, for the Past President, which is an automatic position.

-c) All executive can excise a vote except for the President.
+c) All executive can exercise a vote except for the President.
 In the case of a tie, the President is eligible to vote to break the tie.

 d) The President and the Vice President must have served on the executive for one year to be eligible for these positions.